Satisfying Work for A Sustainable World.

-This program aims to build a skilled labor force, and so there are two accessible education options for applicants that have not worked in this field before.
+This program aims to build a skilled labor force; there are two accessible education options for applicants who have not worked in this field before.

 For apprentices new to Commercial Building Energy Efficiency and Building Controls, BECA begins with online technical training at Lane Community College.

-Apprentices may complete an Associate of Applied Science 2- Year degree in Energy Management with Controls with the first year dedicated to core learning at Lane Community College, and the second year focusing on more advanced courses that run concurrently with apprenticeship hours at BECA.
+Apprentices may complete an Associate of Applied Science (AAS) 2-Year degree in Energy Management with Controls.
+The first year is dedicated to core learning at Lane Community College, and the second year focuses on more advanced courses that run concurrently with apprenticeship hours at BECA.

-For apprentices that aren’t interested in the AAS degree but need to complete the BECA Related Training, you can take the degree core courses required for the Related Training while completing the On-The-Job component of the BECA Program.
+For apprentices that aren’t interested in the AAS degree but need to complete BECA-Related Training, you can take the degree core courses required for the Related Training while completing the On-The-Job component of the BECA Program.

 Because the AAS degree includes related training for BECA, both programs are represented here.